Mamatha-05/trainer-subject-app/README.md

 ## GitHub Repository

-The project is available in a private GitHub repository at: https://github.com/Mamatha-05/trainer-subject-app
+The project is available in a public GitHub repository at: https://github.com/Mamatha-05/trainer-subject-app

 ## Known Issues/Limitations